albertintech/apai/docs/congress/cmf/fema/constitutional-authority-technical-memorandum.md

 ### B. Unified General Election Structure (Title IV, Section 404(d))

-The Question: Can Congress eliminate state-administered primaries for federal offices and require all qualified candidates to appear directly on the general election ballot?
+The Question: Can Congress eliminate state-administered primaries for congressional offices and require all qualified candidates to appear directly on the general election ballot?

 Constitutional Authority:

 1. Election structure is "manner" regulation: How the overall election process is organized -- whether through primary-then-general, unified general, or other formats -- is part of the "manner of holding elections."

-2. Precedent for federal election structure regulation: The Voting Rights Act regulates primary elections. *Smith v.
+2. Precedent for congressional election structure regulation: The Voting Rights Act regulates primary elections. *Smith v.
 Allwright* (1944) and *Terry v.
-Adams* (1953) established federal authority over primary processes for federal offices.
+Adams* (1953) established federal authority over primary processes for congressional offices.
 If Congress can regulate primaries, Congress can eliminate them.

 3. No constitutional right to state-administered primaries: The Constitution does not require primaries.
 Primary elections are a 20th-century innovation; the Founders' elections used no primaries.
-State-administered primaries for federal offices exist by state legislative choice, not constitutional mandate.
+State-administered primaries for congressional offices exist by state legislative choice, not constitutional mandate.

 4. Distinction from *California Democratic Party v.
 Jones* (2000): *Jones* struck down California's blanket primary on First Amendment associational grounds.
 The Unified General Election Structure differs fundamentally because it does not conscript party processes into state machinery.
 Parties retain full internal autonomy -- caucuses, conventions, endorsement procedures -- conducted at their own expense.
 The Act separates party processes from state-administered elections rather than forcing parties to participate in state-run primaries.

 5. Federal preemption is explicit: The Elections Clause grants Congress authority to "make or alter" state election regulations.
-Replacing state-administered primaries with a unified general election for federal offices falls squarely within this power.
+Replacing state-administered primaries with a unified general election for congressional offices falls squarely within this power.

 Addressing First Amendment Concerns: